ForEvolve/StateR/README.md

-I played around with a few other libraries that aim at the same goal (another project) and I was not 100% satisfied with how they did stuff, so while playing around with MobileBlazorBindings and the new hybrid apps, I tough that C# 9 records were a great fit for this and I started experimenting and ended up with this project.
+I played around with a few other libraries that aim at the same goal (another project) and I was not 100% satisfied with how they did stuff, so while playing around with MobileBlazorBindings and the new hybrid apps, I found that C# 9 records were a great fit for this and I started experimenting and ended up with this project.

-## The name

-Why the name?
-StateR, pronounced **stator**, is written this way as a wink to MediatR.

-### Definition of a stator
+## Definition of a stator

 > The stator is the stationary part of a rotary system [...].
 > Energy flows through a stator to or from the rotating component of the system.